Home Design Philosophy

 Focus of our Architectural Practice

-When you hire Rand Soellner Architect, you receive my undivided focus; my exclusive attention to your project.
-That’s what I do for you.
-Sure, I am working on several projects, typically, and when I am working on yours, my attention is focused on your needs.
-I have considerable attention to bring to bear on your objectives: 38 years of architectural experience.
-My specialty is custom home design.
-We are home architects.
-I create custom home designs, luxury home architecture, timber frame projects, post and beam designs, log homes, and mountain architecture.
-I have quite a comprehensive track record of projects, including projects for NASA, AFTAC (Air Force Tactical Air Command), Corps of Engineers, school districts, fire stations, world-class resort theme parks, multi-family housing, office buildings, major utility facilities and other project types, totaling over $3 Billion in construction value and millions of square feet of space.
-I bring all this considerable experience to bear on the design of your mountain home.
-I guess that’s one of the reasons why Rand Soellner Architect, is ranked by Google as one of the World’s leading home architects and often the #1 World’s leading mountain home architect and best home architect.
-When I work on your project, the focus is intense.
+When you hire our firm, you receive our undivided focus; our exclusive attention to your project.
+That’s what we do for you.
+Sure, we am working on several projects, typically, and when we are working on yours, our attention is focused on your needs.
+We have considerable attention to bring to bear on your objectives: 40 years of architectural experience.
+Our specialty is custom home design.
+We create custom house designs, luxury architecture, timber frame projects, post and beam designs, and mountain architecture.
+We have quite a comprehensive track record of projects, including projects for NASA, AFTAC (Air Force Tactical Air Command), Corps of Engineers, school districts, fire stations, world-class resort theme parks, multi-family housing, office buildings, major utility facilities and other project types, totaling over $3 Billion in construction value and millions of square feet of space.
+We bring all this considerable experience to bear on the design of your mountain project.
+We guess that’s one of the reasons why our firm is ranked by Google as one of the World’s leading home architects and often the #1 World’s leading mountain home architect.
+When we work on your project, the focus is intense.
 It is like playing three-dimensional chess, evaluating how certain decisions affect other situations, finally coming down to the best solutions for your project.
-Some of the people I know are experts in Tantric Yoga and they say that what I do is very similar; that when I complete a design session hours later, I find that much progress has been made and that the design is very well thought out.
-This ability to “super-focus” is one of the reasons Rand Soellner is so good at designing custom homes and resorts.
+Some of the people we know are experts in Tantric Yoga and they say that what we do is very similar; that when we complete a design session hours later, we find that much progress has been made and that the design is very well thought out.
+This ability to “super-focus” is one of the reasons our firm is so good at designing custom houses and resorts.